-Dr. Hornig, and Mr. Webb, and that Vice President Humphrey also endorsed program go-ahead.
+The Defense Secretary advised the President that he had received the concurrence of Secretary Rusk.
+Admiral Raborn, Dr. Hornig, and Mr. Webb, and that Vice President Humphrey also endorsed program goahead.
 The Director of the Bureau of the Budget, he reported, had withdrawn his original objection, subject to a future program reappraisal of costs.
-McNamara said further that, in his view, there was a vital national need for reconnaissance photography with or better.
-He noted that during the Cuban resolutions of crisis the United States had made a special reconnaissance effort "to acquire pictures having the detail and the credibility that were necessary to verify and to convince others of the nature of the military activity in Cuba."
+McNamara said further that, in his view, there was a vital national need for reconnaissance photography with resolutions of {the planned resolution} or better.
+He noted that during the Cuban crisis the United States had made a special reconnaissance effort "to acquire pictures having the detail and the credibility that were necessary to verify and to convince others of the nature of the military activity in Cuba."
 In other future situations, he thought it might be important to accomplish these same ends.
-With resolution, the nation also would be able to assess such military factors as the and the nature of various Russian antimissile deployments.
+With {target} resolution, the nation also would be able to assess such military factors as the {...} nature of various Russian antimissile deployments.16

-(TE-DORIAN-GAMBIT) The defense chief advised that he had incorporated several of Dr. Hornig's suggestions concerning an unmanned system and that designs of the new devices needed for the unmanned operational mode would be pursued.
+The defense chief advised that he had incorporated several of Dr. Hornig's suggestions concerning an unmanned system[¶] and that designs of the new devices needed for the unmanned operational mode would be pursued.
 He said:

 It is my intention that the system will be designed so that it can operate without a man.
-It will operate some-what differently, however, (and with improved overall effectiveness) with a man.
+It will operate somewhat differently, however, (and with improved overall effectiveness) with a man.
 Whether the system will produce poorer average resolution without a man depends on how well some of the ideas for such functions as automatic focusing and adjustment, automatic navigation and image motion compensation work out.
-But in any event, it is agreed that the man's ability to select targets, to override the automatic controls when they function less well than expected, to choose data for prompt transmission, will improve the overall utility of the data.
+But in any event, it is agreed that the man's ability to select targets, to override the automatic controls when they function less well than expected, to choose data for prompt transmission, will improve the overall utility of the data..
 Furthermore, the presence of man in the development phase can be expected to shorten the development and improve the capability of the unmanned version of the system.
 17

-^{}Dr. Hornig met with Dr. Brown on 23 August and the two men agreed that the Air Force would pursue development of the automatic system simultaneously with the manned MOL.
+[¶] Dr. Hornig met with Dr. Brown on 23 August and the two men agreed that the Air Force would pursue development of the automatic system simultaneously with the manned MOL.